Find a DoctorPatient Portal

 The hallmark symptom of plantar fasciitis is a sharp, stabbing pain near the heel, especially with the first few steps in the morning or after long periods of rest.

 This discomfort is typically caused by microtears or tension in the plantar fascia, which supports your foot arch.
+If you are dealing with ongoing heel pain, learn more about plantar fasciitis treatment and when to see a podiatrist.

 If left untreated, plantar fasciitis can become chronic, limiting mobility and lowering your quality of life.
 Fortunately, simple at-home exercises can make a significant difference in relieving uncomfortable symptoms.